Light Dark

 And since very complex designs will logically require more time to develop, they cost more than basic designs.

-For example, design for a car insurance application with AR, voice-to-text, and other high-end features will cost more than the same application with fewer features.
+For example, designing a car insurance application with AR, voice-to-text, and other high-end features will cost more than the same application with fewer features.

-Below is a spreadsheet showing cost based on complexity.
+Below is a spreadsheet showing the cost based on complexity.

 Complexity Level Average cost, $